Howard gives No. 20 Marquette boost in win over North Dakota

-Howard scored 26 points, including 19 over the final 10:22 of the first half to help stabilize the Golden Eagles after a disjointed start in a 92-66 win over North Dakota.
+MILWAUKEE (AP) - Markus Howard scored 26 points, including 19 over the final 10:22 of the first half to help stabilize No. 20 Marquette after a sloppy start Tuesday night in a 92-66 win over North Dakota.

 Cortez Seales had 14 points and seven rebounds for North Dakota (6-6), which trailed by 22 at the break.

-The Golden Eagles hadn't played in 10 days because of final exams, and the normally loud Fiserv Forum was quieter with students on break.
+The Golden Eagles hadn't played in 10 days because of final exams, and the rust showed at times.
+The normally loud Fiserv Forum was quieter with students on break.

-Marquette played typically solid defense, holding North Dakota to 36 percent shooting - including 15 percent from the 3-point line (3 of 20).

 Averaging 14.4 turnovers per game, Marquette had committed nine less than 11 minutes in.